About Tasha

 A practice built around the truth that healing is not one thing.

-This work lives in the space between clinical care, coaching, somatic practice, nutrition, spirituality, and community.
+The work lives between clinical care, coaching, somatic practice, nutrition, and spirit.
+Not a replacement for therapy or medicine — a bridge.

 “I don’t believe your symptoms are evidence that you failed.
 I believe they are evidence that something in you kept trying to survive.”